-Global Compliance is responsible for assessing, advising, monitoring and reporting on the firm's compliance risk i.e. the risk that the firm fails to comply with its obligations under the applicable requirements and the standards set by the FCA and other relevant regulatory authorities.

-Aviva Investors has a matrix structure with regional CROs reporting to the Aviva Investors Global CRO.
+- Compliance is responsible for assessing, advising, monitoring and reporting on the firm's compliance risk i.e. the risk that the firm fails to comply with its obligations under the applicable requirements and the standards set by the FCA and other relevant regulatory authorities. - Aviva Investors has a matrix structure with regional CROs reporting to the Aviva Investors Global CRO.

 Regional Risk teams are responsible for ensuring that the RMF is applied consistently across Aviva Investors' business globally.
+In some instances, the Regional Risk teams may be structured differently in order to meet the requirements of the local Regulator, for example, the CSSF (Commission de Surveillance du Secteur Financier) consider IT and Finance as second line of defence functions.

 The local risk teams report to:

-- The CRO France;
+- The Director of Risk Transformation

+and Governance

-- · The CRO Americas; and
+- The CRO Americas; and

 - The CRO Asia Pacific.